-Best hi-fi and AV racks Buying Guide: welcome to What Hi-Fi?'s guide to the best hi-fi and AV racks you can buy in 2021.
+Best hi-fi and AV racks Buying Guide: welcome to What Hi-Fi?'s guide to the best equipment racks you can buy in 2022.

 There are some people who don't believe racks make much difference to the performance of a sound system.
 We disagree.
 Hi-fi or home cinema electronics need support and isolation to have the best chance of delivering everything they've got.